Addiction Treatment Efficacy and Results

 Gráfica Asi

 Chart 6.
-A naturalistic study by Berlowitz et al. published in May 2019 in the Journal of Psychoactive Drugs, investigated the short-term therapeutic effects of Takiwasi’s addiction treatment protocol.
+A naturalistic study by Berlowitz et al. published in May 2019 in the Journal of Psychoactive Drugs, investigated the short-term therapeutic effects of Takiwasi’s ayahuasca-assisted addiction treatment protocol.
 The study found significant improvements after treatment for nearly all outcomes, including the severity of addiction symptoms (drug abuse, alcohol use, psychiatric status, social/familial relationships), substance craving, emotional distress (anxiety and depressive symptoms), as well as overall quality of life, with large effect sizes.

 Gráfica Asi